Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 • the chain

-Make sure everything is properly set up.
-If necessary, have your bike checked by a professional for a complete review before the event.
+Make sure everything is properly adjusted.
+If necessary, have your bike serviced by a professional for a complete check-up before the event.

-Always have a repair kit on hand that includes spare inner tubes, tire levers, and a pump.
-Also prepare a first aid kit with band-aids and care products for any scrapes or minor injuries.
+Always have a repair kit within reach including spare inner tubes, tire levers, and a pump.
+Also prepare an emergency kit with bandages and care products for possible scrapes or minor injuries.
 Better safe than sorry!

 3. Test Your Nutrition Strategy